Shonn Greene: 2012 season

-Tennessee Titans (2013–2014)
+Tennessee Titans

 2013 season

 On March 13, 2013, Greene signed a three-year, $10 million contract with the Tennessee Titans.

 On August 8 of a pre-season game Greene rushed for 32 yards on 5 carries and a 19-yard touchdown run in his Titans debut facing the Washington Redskins.
 Greene also caught the ball for a 13-yard play.
 In the season opener against the Steelers, Greene rushed for 18 yards on 4 carries before injuring his knee that sidelined him for 5 weeks.
 7 weeks later Greene rushed for 38 yards and a Touchdown on 9 carries winning against the Rams.
 He also had a 28-yard catch and run.
 During Week 14 of the NFL season, Greene rushed for 46 yards and two touchdowns on 9 carries, which included a 28-yard touchdown in the second quarter.
 The Titans would ultimately lose the game to the Broncos by a score of 51–28.
 Greene finished the 2013 season with 295 yards and 4 touchdowns.